 - Social Studies Teacher Education

 Step 2: Complete the Application Process

 The application process varies by district, just like the educational requirements.
-Applicants in Miami-Dade County, for example, need to provide a work history, professional references, any certification information they might have, and proof of the Temporary Instructor Training requirement.
-Transcripts for at least 30 hours of credits also need to be included.
-Teachers will be fingerprinted and will have to pay the $71 fee.
+Applicants may need to provide a work history, professional references, any certification information they might have, and proof of a training requirement.
+Transcripts for at least 30 hours of credits also may need to be included.

-Applicants in Seminole County need to be fingerprinted after they submit an application.
-They will pay a fee of $81.25.
-In Glades County, applicants need to complete an application, complete all required forms, and participate in substitute training.
-As of the 2017 teacher handbook, no education requirements are listed beyond a high school diploma.
+Other counties require applicants to complete an application, submit all required forms, and participate in substitute training.
+According to one 2017 substitute teacher handbook, no education requirements were listed beyond a high school diploma.

-Once a teacher has completed the requirements set forth by the district, they will be qualified to teach.
-However, if a substitute wants to teach in multiple districts, they will need to be sure to check whether their certification is enough in the other district in question.
+Once a person has completed the requirements set forth by the district, they will be qualified to substitute.
+However, if a sub wants to teach in multiple districts, they will need to be sure to check whether their certification is enough in the other districts in question.

 Study Resources for Future Florida Substitute Teachers

-Because some districts do require a number of college credits to qualify for substitute teaching status, it is important to study for entrance exams.
+Because some districts do require a number of college credits to qualify for substitute teaching status, you may want to study for entrance exams.
 Take a look at the SAT and ACT guides below to start preparing for test day!